PatrickMurray78/emerging-tech/README.md

 ### How to Run using Docker
 1. Open CMD or Terminal
+2. Type `docker -v` to ensure docker is installed, if it is not then you may download it [here](https://docs.docker.com/get-docker/)
-2. Change directory to the repo we just downloaded. e.g `cd Users/folderName/emerging-tech`
+3. Change directory to the repo we just downloaded. e.g `cd Users/folderName/emerging-tech`
-3. Run `docker-compose up`
+4. Run `docker-compose up`
-4. Once deployed, copy the provided link and paste it as a URL
+5. Once deployed, copy the provided link and paste it as a URL
-5. This will launch Jupyter Lab in the browser
+6. This will launch Jupyter Lab in the browser

 # References
 * Dr.Ian McLoughlin (Lecturer) https://github.com/ianmcloughlin